 In stage I, the tumor was completely removed by surgery and all of the following are true:

 In stage II, the tumor was completely removed by surgery and no cancer cells were found at the edges of the area where the cancer was removed.
-Cancer has not spread to lymph nodes.
-Before the tumor was removed, one of the following was true:
+Cancer has not spread to the lymph nodes.
+Before the tumor was removed, one of the following was also true:

 In stage III, cancer remains in the abdomen after surgery and at least one of the following is true: